x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/non-delivery-reports-and-bounce-messages/non-delivery-reports-and-bounce-messages.md

 For procedures related to NDRs in Exchange Server, see [Procedures for DSNs and NDRs in Exchange Server](ndr-procedures.md).

-If you need help with NDRs in Microsoft 365 or Office 365 or Exchange Online, see [Email non-delivery reports in Exchange Online](https://docs.microsoft.com/Exchange/mail-flow-best-practices/non-delivery-reports-in-exchange-online/non-delivery-reports-in-exchange-online).
+If you need help with NDRs in Microsoft 365, Office 365, or Exchange Online, see [Email non-delivery reports in Exchange Online](https://docs.microsoft.com/Exchange/mail-flow-best-practices/non-delivery-reports-in-exchange-online/non-delivery-reports-in-exchange-online).

 ## Information in NDRs